hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 ### What is an Aries protocol?

-An Aries __protocol__ is a recipe for a stateful interaction.
+A __protocol__ is a recipe for a stateful interaction.
 Protocols are all around us, and are so ordinary that we take them for granted.
 Each of the following interactions is stateful, and has conventions that constitute a sort of "recipe":